joinpursuit/Pursuit-Core-DSA/lessons/bubble_sort/web/README.md

 There are many ways to sort through a set of data.
 That is why we call these "algorithms".
 > Algorithm: An algorithm is a set of instructions designed to perform a specific task.

 There are many creative ways computer scientists went onto solving sorting problems.
-Today we will be discussing two:
+Today we will be discussing Bubble Sort
-- Bubble Sort
-- Merge Sort

 | Algorithm      | Average Time Complexity |
 | -------------- | ----------------------- |